 The Research Project

 In 2015 the world celebrated the 750th anniversary of Dante’s birth and started preparing the celebrations for the upcoming anniversary of his death.
-No need to say, these anniversaries concern, more than Dante himself, Dante’s readers.
-What one should celebrate and discuss are centuries of readings, both silent and aloud; of commentaries and doubts; of creation of ad hoc hermeneutic tools and of import-export of interpretative categories from different disciplinary fields.
+No need to say, these anniversaries concern more than Dante himself, Dante’s readers.
+What one should celebrate and discuss are centuries of readings, both silent and aloud; of commentaries and doubts; of the creation of ad hoc hermeneutic tools and import-export of interpretative categories from different disciplinary fields.
 Indeed, no other author and no other work have offered, from the very beginning, a hermeneutic workshop of equal richness.
 Not only have new interpretative theories been tested here, but Dante’s work has also become the shared space in which different critical traditions meet and interact with one another.
-The variety of the tools of interpretation and modes of reading of Dante’s work are also a problematic heritage, transmitted and augmented by each successive generation, sometimes to the point of making Dante criticism a true “dark wood” for those readers who approach it with the goal of simply understanding Dante.
+The variety of the tools of interpretation and modes of reading of Dante’s work is also a problematic heritage, transmitted and augmented by each successive generation, sometimes to the point of making scholarship on Dante an authentic “dark wood” for those readers who approach it with the goal of simply understanding his writings.

-Since 2015, this scientific project and its network have been constantly growing and in 2016-2017 they obtained the scientific endorsement of the Dante Society of America, as well as the generous support of a Connection Grant awarded by SSRHC.
+Since 2015, this research project and its network have constantly been growing and obtained the scientific endorsement of the Dante Society of America, as well as the generous support of a Connection Grant awarded by SSRHC.

 E. Brilli (University of Toronto)

 P. Granata (University of Saint Michael’s College)